project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 with $\omega = A$.

 The idea is to start the system off in a stationary state of the unperturbed ($\delta=0$) system and then see what happens when we make $\delta= 0.001$.
-When the system depends explicitly on time, the energy of the system in not conserved and so the system will evolve away from where it started.
+When the system depends explicitly on time, the energy in not conserved and so the system will evolve away from where it started.
 Although $\delta$ is small, we know from our previous experience in tutorial 2 that because the time-dependence is resonant, we can expect the changes in time to be significant.

 QuTiP has an easy way for us to create $J$ operators in the Dicke basis .
 We have used it already [`jspin`](http://qutip.org/docs/latest/apidoc/functions.html#qutip.piqs.jspin) - this time we won't need to use the "basis" parameter.